 The other day I was told that there are people who will not come to my restaurant because I am a vocal Democrat.
 They hate my views so much that the enjoyment of Italian food in a fun atmosphere (and where, by the way, there are no politics discussed) cannot compensate their disgust.

-I was told by my late father that “silence is agreement” or at the very least compliance.
+My late father told his sons “silence is agreement” or at the very least compliance.
 And so I am vocal, and I write about and participate in causes for which I believe.
 My conscience, inherited from my parents, will not allow me to be silent when I see injustice.
 My family values include valuing the hopes and opportunities of others, and the fight for human and civil rights is central to my being.

-And a war is what we are in.
-And what we must end.
+And a civil war is what we are in.